Bare Naked Ladies.

 I was sixteen years old when I saw my first naked woman.

 I remember it was on a hot sunny weekday afternoon in downtown Toronto.
 My friend Steve had easily convinced me to skip our grade eleven classes after lunch on that day.
-We had already skipped a couple afternoons during the previous months to watch dirty movies at the old dumpy Metro Theater on Bloor Street.
-The Toronto Sun newspaper ran a small daily ad with a coupon for the double and sometimes triple bill at the old Metro.
+We had already skipped numerous afternoons during the previous months to watch dirty movies at the old dumpy Metro Theater on Bloor Street.
+The Toronto Sun newspaper ran a small daily ad with a two dollar coupon for the double and sometimes triple bill at the old Metro.

 We always clipped and used the coupon.